Use Interactive Visualization to Facilitate Game Designers to Understand and Design with Machine Learning

 Understanding Inner Perspective Through the Little Match Girl

 by: Demi Barzana, M.S.
-Digital Media
+Digital Media Candidate

 The little match girl takes the original Hans Christian Anderson story and creates a game that allows the player to venture through a dark city on a snowy night and not only help progress the little girl through the story but see the world through her eyes.
 This game support the research topic of how using the mechanic of switching between 3rd and 1st person views in a side-scroller game can offer more insight into a game character’s inner perspective.
 The little match girl adds a new twist to the platformer game genre.

 Agency Informing Techniques: Communicating Player Agency in Interactive Narratives

 by: Timothy Day, M.S.
 Digital Media Candidate

 Player agency is the satisfying power a player feels when they act in a game and see the results of those actions.
 Research on agency is typically concerned with a player’s theoretical agency—their actual level of autonomy.
 Research on the feeling of agency that a player perceives, a player’s perceived agency, is less explored.
 This thesis explores this topic by investigating techniques utilized in games and research that give a player a sense of agency.
 We also created a new technique used in a new game called Found where players are told the nature of the outcome relating to an in game choice before they make it.